rfbergeron/bompiler/IDEAS.md

 struct or union, since struct, union, and enum tags may be declared within a struct or union tag definition.

+## Typedefs
+Typedefs can be redeclared at inner scopes, but objects already declared do not change type when this happens, so the full type must be resolved when the object is declared and copied into the object's type.
+This will make comparing types easier, since the type checker can just go about its buisiness as usual when comparing objects declared using a typedef.

+Typedefs declared at inner scopes that do not have any type information are not an actual redeclaration, and can be ignored if the type name being declared has already been declared.
+The same goes for typedefs at the same level with no information.

+Typedefs at the same level without any type information and without any prior declaration are treated as incomplete types, and are valid so long as they are not used in any context where the size or other information about the type are required; ie they may only be used to declare pointers to the type, but not plain objects of the type or arrays of the type, struct and union member access may not be performed on them, and the memory where objects of this type are stored may not be dereferenced.

+Objects and functions whose type includes a typedef'ed name can resolve this name at declaration time by either copying the whole type or by storing an `AuxSpec *` containing the name of the typedef and the symbol value associated with it.

+The former approach makes type checking objects and functions using typedefs easier, since the typedef becomes invisible to the type checker once delared.
+However, it makes incomplete typedefs harder to deal with, since the base type information would need to be replaced with a placeholder indicating that the type has yet to be fully defined.
+This placeholder would also have to be replaced if, later on, at the same scope, the typedef received a full definition.

+The latter approach means the type checker has to do more work when handling typedef'ed types, and opens the possibility for more bugs in the implementation.

+## Incomplete types
+In ANSI C, there are two ways to end up with incomplete types: tags and typedefs.
+The mechanism I use to record that an object has incomplete type needs to be able to handle both of these.

+This will be handled with a `BaseType` and `AuxType` enumeration constant.
+Incomplete tags will have the `BaseType` corresponding to their tag, but an `AuxType` that is incomplete, with the name of the incomplete tag.
+Incomplete typedefs will have an incomplete `BaseType` and an incomplete `AuxType` with the name of the incomplete typedef.

 ## Struct and label information
 Struct/union definitions and labels do not need to have the same information as symbols, so they should have their own structures used to track them.